 Featured snippets—the boxes that appear at the top of a SERP which attempt to directly answer a user’s query without the need to select a page—first began on Google in 2014.
 These began by answering the most simple and direct questions—what’s the capital of Thailand?
 How many ounces in a pound?—and have since become much more sophisticated.

 Since they appear before the actual search results on a page, the featured snippet box is considered SERP spot zero.
 As previously mentioned, many featured snippets answer voice search queries.
 However, this has also had notable impacts on click-through-rates.
 Why would users click on a page if the answer to their question is already displayed?
 Click-through-rates have dropped about 40% since 2015, likely due to the snippets and other features Google has added to the top of SERPs.

 From 2016 to 2019, the number of featured snippets increased 165%, with almost one fourth of all SERPs now containing a featured snippet.
-This is one digital marketing trend expanded significantly last year, and will continue to expand in 2021.
+This digital marketing trend expanded significantly last year, and will continue to expand in 2021.
 In addition to Passages (see above), Google has also expanded featured snippets to include different types of snippets, multiple snippets, video results and more.
 This sometimes pushes the other results well down the page.
-If a valuable keyword in your industry showcases a weak or inaccurate featured snippet, usurping the position can mean big traffic growth.
+Though some users won’t click any page at all, taking the featured snippet spot can give you a big advantage in grabbing what clicks remain.

 Keep in mind, though many featured snippets come from the first organic result, this is not always the case.
 This means it’s possible to occupy SERP spot zero and improve your Google rank even if you’re second, third, or even fourth or fifth down the page.
 To win this spot, your content and overall site must be excellent, and it’s also helpful to restate the question with your answer, and use bulleted or numbered lists where appropriate.